shikhason/DataAnayst_Project/README.md

 4. Job level promotion............
 5.Most hiring in Executive level job in Male category 87.5%
-6. Womens are highly promoted in juniour level job Customer engagement and Retention on which service
+6. Womens are highly promoted in juniour level job

+Customer engagement and Retention on which service Customer Risk Analysis:
 7. 91% of customers are taking Phone Service
+8. Highest retention in ................Services
+9. 41% Churn rate in Fiber optic Internet service
+1) Increase tech support   capacity for Fiber Optic customers and lower tech tickets per customer to 0.5

+2) Increase sale of 1 and 2 year contracts by 5% each

+3) Yearly increase of automatic payments by 5%